seanpmaxwell/Typescript-Best-Practices/README.md

       - index.ts
     - utils/
       - StringUtil.ts
-      - misc.ts // a bunch of standalone functions
+      - misc.ts // A bunch of standalone functions
   - routes/
     - common/
-      - Authenticator.ts // A modular-object script that would never be used outside of routes/
+      - Authenticator.ts // See cheat above.
+Authenticator.ts is a modular-object script that would never be used outside of routes/.
+    - support
+      - generateUserPaymentHistoryPdf.ts // A single function used only in UserRoutes.ts but is large/complex enough to have it's own file.
     - UserRoutes.ts
     - LoginRoutes.ts
   - server.ts